Does a Spark Plug Use AC or DC? And What Voltage Is Used

 The Flow of Electricity in Spark Plugs

-The ignition coil is an induction coil.
 This coil transforms the battery’s low voltage, direct current supply into a high voltage supply needed to create an electric spark.
-This electric spark in the spark plug will finally ignite the fuel.

-That’s why, the ignition coil (or the induction coil, whatever you prefer to call it) is essentially a high voltage transformer.
+That’s why, the ignition coil (or the induction coil, whatever you prefer to call it) is essentially a high-voltage transformer.

-The two coils are both wrapped within the transformer.
 The primary coil is usually the outer coil with a larger diameter whereas the secondary coil is wrapped at a lower radius typically around a rod.
 Also, the secondary coil has hundreds of more turns of wire than the primary.

 The direct current from the battery flows from the battery terminals to the primary coil.
-This current flow in the primary coil is controlled by the breaker points or a solid state device depending on the electronic ignition system.
+This current flow in the primary coil is controlled by the breaker points or a solid-state device depending on the electronic ignition system.

-So, when the current in the primary coil is broken by the breaker points, the magnetic field by the primary coil collapses.
 As a result, the secondary coil is engulfed in a changing powerful magnetic field.
 This induces a current in the secondary coil.

-Hey, that sounds like electromagnetic induction!
+Hey, that sounds like electromagnetic induction.
 You bet it is.

 This induced current in the secondary coil is a high voltage current due to the high number of wire windings in the secondary coil.
 That’s how a high voltage pulse is generated for the spark plug ignition.

-Next, this high voltage current is passed onto the distributor through insulated high voltage wires.
+Next, this high-voltage current is passed onto the distributor through insulated high-voltage wires.
 The distributor then passes the high voltage to the appropriate spark plug.

 Phew, that’s a long explanation!